smancke/docker-intro/README.md

 Docker Swarm
 =======================
-Swarm is a build in docker clustering mode.
+Swarm is a build in Docker clustering mode.
 It provides:

 * Single master for communication with the cluster